 During our premarital counseling I think my husband and I took every type test known to man – Myers Briggs, Firo B, Taylor Johnson, DISC, and more.
 Fifteen years of marriage later I will tell you that the type testing was invaluable – for our understanding of ourselves, each other, the vocabulary, and our strengths and weaknesses.
 It’s also why we continue to encourage personality type testing in discipleship.
 Yes, it’s a secular tool, but a valuable one!

-Tests and resources are available on my Book Club page https://mindyclemons.com/book-club/ because that’s what we’re doing this month!
+Tests and resources are available on my Resources page https://mindyclemons.com/resources/

 Take the test electronically here http://www.gotoquiz.com/personality_plus_1